-If you're on the fence about whether you should use lube—or you just don't know where to start—read on for a primer on the wonderful world of personal lubricant.
+If you're on the fence about whether you should use lube-or you just don't know where to start, read on for a primer on the wonderful world of personal lubricant or jump to the section most relevant to you:

-To use lubricant, apply it to skin where there may be friction (or sex toy) during foreplay and before any penetration.
+To use lubricant, start with a small amount.
+Apply a few droplets of lube to skin where there may be friction (or sex toy) during foreplay and before any penetration.
 Use enough to get things feeling smooth and slippery.
 You'll notice pretty quickly that the decreased friction can have a really enjoyable impact on the sensations you feel during foreplay and sex.

 A few things to consider when you're shopping for lubricants: